Self-Routing: Parameter-Free Expert Routing from Hidden States: Introduction

 In most modern MoE architectures, routing is performed by a learned projection from the hidden state to expert logits.
 This design is simple and effective, and has become the default choice in practice.
 At the same time, it introduces a dedicated routing module in every MoE layer, together with additional parameters, implementation complexity, and often router-specific training considerations such as load balancing.

 In this work, we study whether the hidden representation already exposes enough information to route tokens effectively.
 We therefore propose a simple alternative that we call \emph{Self-Routing}.
 Instead of learning a router matrix, Self-Routing uses a designated subspace of the token hidden state directly as expert logits.
-In our implementation, the last $N$ coordinates of the hidden state are used to route among $N$ experts, eliminating router parameters entirely while preserving the standard top-$k$ dispatch and aggregation mechanism.
+We study both a last-$N$ coordinate choice, which uses the final $N$ hidden-state coordinates to route among $N$ experts, and fixed random coordinate choices. \emph{Self-Routing} eliminates only the router parameters while preserving the standard top-$k$ dispatch and aggregation mechanism.

 Prior work has examined the role of routing in sparse models from several directions, including learned versus random routing~\citep{dikkala2023on}, hash-based routing~\citep{roller2021hash}, and frozen or randomly initialized routers variants~\citep{fan2024empiricalunderstandingmoedesign}.
 We discuss these connections, along with adjacent parameter-free sparse-routing ideas, in Section~\ref{sec:related_work}.